 - Pencil: Cus' measuring twice and cutting once only matters if you're marking where you're cutting.

 - Thread locker: Either blue (medium strength) or red (high strength) are fine.

 - (Mechanic's Gas Tank Apron): If you work on your bike regularly, this is a must have.
 A single paint chip on your gas tank made by a ratchet-wielding, 200lb gorilla will cost you a lot more distress than the cost of this apron.
 It's one of those buy once, use a lifetime items which makes it pretty useful.

 (Drill / Tap Guide): While by no means necessary, for jobs like this I really like using a drill / tap guide to make sure the drilling hole is 100% perpendicular.
 Drilling straight is the most important detail when it comes to tapping, so it's crucial to get it done right, regardless of using crutches like this or not.

-(Tapping Oil): Motor oil (or any viscous oil) will typically do just find, but if you tap with any frequency, it's nice to have.
+(Tapping Oil): Motor oil (or any viscous oil) will typically do just fine, but if you tap with any frequency, it's nice to have.
 It helps make nicer threads and reduces the risk of breaking a tap.

 (Superglue): Just your typical cyanoacrylic glue.
 Not necessary, but it's useful if you have it on hand.

 Step 4: Prepare the Area and Pick a Location

 The first step would be to pick where you want the Ram Mount bolt to be installed.
 My personal favorites are the triple tree head bolt itself, or on the handlebar mount.